Deputy Sheriff Career Opportunities

 - An opportunity to build and advance your career in the public service

-Upon formal offer of employment, prior to beginning training and as a condition of employment, a recruit will be required to sign a 'Return of Service agreement'.
+Prior to beginning training and as a condition of employment, a recruit will be required to sign a 'Return of Service agreement'.
 The agreement states that if the individual does not remain in the employment of the BC Public Sector for two years after hire, they are committed to repay their training costs on a pro-rated basis, based on how long they have been employed.